Family-friendly cafes, great shopping and some of Singapore’s iconic restaurants: there's something for everyone to love

 Where: Jones the Grocer, Block 9 Dempsey Road, #01-12 Dempsey Hill, Singapore, 247697

 Samy’s isn’t just a famous curry restaurant, it’s an institution.
 Traditional fiery curries have been served straight onto banana leaf at this Dempsey Indian eatery for over 20 years (and it’s still so good!).
-It’s a no-frills kind of joint, with low prices to match (which only adds to its appeal).
+It’s a no-frills kind of joint, which only adds to its appeal.
 Indulge in signature South Indian dishes such as chicken masala and the famous fish head curry.
 It’s a Singapore must-do, and seriously tasty!
+We highly recommend.

 Where: Samy’s Curry, 25 Dempsey Road, Singapore 249670